Dan-wanna-M/formatron/README.md

 and future pipelines.
 While this may require users to write a bit more code initially, it makes maintaining and updating the pipeline in the long run.
-### Claim to integrate something that in fact it doesn't
-Formatron only considers a library integrated if all of Formatron's features are supported in the integration.
-That's why Formatron doesn't support OpenAI or any remote API-based LLM libraries— they don't support efficient logits masking per token, nullifying most benefits of constrained decoding.

 ## What Formatron Can't Do Now
+### Support OpenAI or in general API-based LLM solutions
+They don't support efficient logits masking per token, nullifying most benefits of constrained decoding.
 ### Context-Sensitive Validation
 Unfortunately, many formats require context-sensitive validation.
 For example, two keys in a JSON object must not be equal to each other.